acend/go-basics-training/content/en/docs/project-structure.md

 go mod init myprojct
 ```

-The module path which is passed to `go mod init` is used to identify the module.
+The module path which is passed to `go mod init` is used to identify the module itself.
 It is the root for all the packages in your module.
 Usually a name like `myproject` is fine.
-If you plan to create a library which will be used by other Go projects, the module path should point to the place where the code can be fetched.
+If you plan to create a library which will be used by other Go projects, the module path should point to the location where the code is located.

-Typically this would be something like:
+Typically this would be something like this, which points to Github or another remote location:

 ```
 go mod init github.com/myuser/myproject
 ```

-Depending on the purpose of your project your module path should be:

-* Application: it can be a simple name like `myproject` or a full name like `github.com/myuser/myproject`
-* Libraries: it has to be a full name like `github.com/myuser/myproject`

 For the following exmaples we assume that we choose `github.com/myuser/myproject` as our module path.
 On running `go mod init` a file `go.mod` gets created.
 In it we can see the module path of the current package.